cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 In my [previous post on Peter Naur's "Programming as Theory Building"](/posts/programming-as-theory-building-naur/), I argued that a program is not its source code—it's the shared mental model held by the people who built it.
 When those people leave (or never understood it in the first place), the theory dies, and you're left with a codebase that works but nobody truly comprehends.

 I've been thinking about this more, and I've come to believe the problem goes deeper than individual developers losing their edge.
-It's not just that _people_ are losing the ability to build theories.
-It's that the _institutions_ where theory-building happens—our teams, our companies, our profession—are being systematically degraded.
+Yes, people are losing the ability to build theories.
+But the _institutions_ where theory-building happens are being degraded too.
+Our teams, our companies, our profession.
+The whole ecosystem.

 ## Software Teams Are Institutions

 I recently read a draft paper by two Boston University law professors, Woodrow Hartzog and Jessica Silbey, called "How AI Destroys Institutions."
-Their argument hits like a truck: AI systems aren't just tools that _can_ be misused—their core design is fundamentally incompatible with how institutions function.
+Their argument stopped me cold: AI systems aren't tools that _can_ be misused.
+Their core design is incompatible with how institutions function.

 Now, when they say "institutions," they're talking about universities, the legal system, journalism, democracy.
 Big stuff.
 But as I read, I kept seeing my own world reflected back at me.
 Because software development teams _are_ institutions, even if we don't usually think of them that way.

 Consider what makes an institution work:

 - **Hierarchies of expertise**: Junior developers learn from seniors, who learned from principals, who learned from architects.
 Knowledge flows through these relationships.
-- **Shared purpose and rules**: Coding standards, architectural decisions, domain models—the "rules of the game" that let a group of individuals function as a coherent team.
+- **Shared purpose and rules**: Coding standards, architectural decisions, domain models.
+The "rules of the game" that let a group of individuals function as a coherent team.
 - **Decision-making with accountability**: Code reviews, design discussions, ADRs.
 Points where someone can say "wait, that doesn't fit our model" and actually be heard.
 - **Human relationships and solidarity**: The trust that makes you ask a teammate for help instead of flailing alone.
 The camaraderie that makes you _want_ the team to succeed.

-These things are pretty much the machinery through which _theory gets built and transmitted_.
+These are the machinery through which _theory gets built and transmitted_.
 Naur's insight was about individual understanding, but that understanding doesn't exist in a vacuum.
-It lives in the institution—in the conversations, the reviews, the mentoring, the shared struggle of building something together.
+It lives in the institution.
+In the conversations, the reviews, the mentoring, the shared struggle of building something together.

 ## The Three Ways AI Degrades Institutions